Financial Benchmarking Best Practices for Small Businesses

 The competitive landscape for almost all industries has changed drastically in the past few years, which means more players in the market.
 With an increase in competition, it is essential that you identify the organizations that have processes that can adapt to meet your organizational goals.

 It is quite obvious that the companies you choose to study should exhibit excellent performance in the very areas you want to target.
-But along with that, the business model and the size and industry of the organization are relevant to yours.
+But along with that, the business practices and the size and industry of the organization are relevant to yours.
 If you want to benchmark against your direct competitors, limit the list to the best ones.
 But if you are conducting generic benchmarking, you can think outside the box and venture into other industries as well.

 Gathering Data

 The next obvious step after determining organizations to benchmark is to do the research and collect relevant data.
-Keep in mind that whatever data you find and analyze at this stage, you’ll be using it to improve your performance.
+Keep in mind that whatever data you find and analyze at this stage, you’ll be using it to improve financial performance.
 So pay close attention to what data you come across and how you choose to analyze it.

 Questions like – what are your competitors doing differently to distinguish themselves from the others?
 What kind of technology are they using to increase efficiency in their production? – and others like these will help you get the answers you were looking for.